tpage99/wcpartners/src/pages/resources/community-events.md

 120 W. Washington
 Seymour, MO

-Please contact your Support Coordinator to sign up by **October 7th**.
+Please [contact your Support Coordinator](/sc-contact/) to sign up by **October 7th**.
 There will be a time limit per act.
 Free admission.
 Concessions will be available at the theatre cost.

-### Springfield Park Board TEAM - 2nd Fall Session

-_Second Fall session runs from October 29 through December 10_

-Springfield Park Board offers specialized programs for adults 18 years and up with disabilities, for those opting not to participate in Inclusion.
-Exciting fall programming lineup, including T.E.A.M.
-(Travel, Entertainment, Art and Music Class) at Northview Center, Ceramics classes and Chair Yoga.
-Class sizes are limited and registration is required.

-Register by October 25, 2019.
-To learn more, visit: https://www.parkboard.org/335/Adult-Programs
+### Halloween Dance

+_Friday, October 25, 2019 from 6pm-8pm_

+Halloween dance and costume contest hosted by The Arc of the Ozarks.
+Cost is \$2 per person.
+Located at the Timothy Grant Newport Activity Center, 1501 E. Pythian St., Springfield, MO 65802.

 ### Sensory-Safe Trick-or-Treat